ABCxFF/diepindepth/protocol/outgoing.md

 Format:
 > `00 string(build hash) string(dev password) string(party code) vu(debug val)`

 The dev confirmed that this format is correct, but did not give any information on the varuint at the end of the packet, only that it was only active during "debug builds".
-If the build sent by the client is the not the same as the one the server is expecting, the server responds with a 0x01 Invalid Build packet.
+If the build sent by the client is the not the same as the one the server is expecting, the server responds with a [`0x01` Outdated Client](./incoming.md#0x01-outdated-client-packet) packet.

 ---